Author: Richard Barbrook

 THE HOLY FOOLS (MUTE MIX) by Richard Barbrook

-The Net is haunted by the disappointed hopes of the Sixties.
+The Lost Utopia The Net is haunted by the disappointed hopes of the Sixties.
 Because this new technology symbolises another period of rapid change, many contemporary commentators look back to the stalled revolution of thirty years ago to explain what is happening now.
-Most famously, the founders of Wired appropriated New Left rhetoric to promote their […]
+Most famously, the founders of Wired appropriated New Left rhetoric to promote […]

 Read more